Most Common Mercedes-Benz Sprinter Problems

 Broken exhaust flex pipe.

-This is a common problem for the 2007 or the 906 chassis with the V6 OM642 diesel engine.
-This is part of the catalytic converter in the 2007, 2008, and 2009 model years.
-On the 2010 and newer models, this is part of the Diesel Particular Filter.
+This is a common problem for the 2007 or 906 chassis with the V6 OM642 diesel engine.
+In the 2007, 2008, and 2009 model years, this is part of the catalytic converter.
+On the 2010 and newer models, it is part of the Diesel Particular Filter.
 Exhaust leaks from the flex pipe can melt wiring nearby, causing the engine to shut off, not restart, and start the counter.

 No Start Count Down.

 Sprinter vans 2010 model and above with “Bluetec” will start counting down remaining start cycles if any of these conditions are met: if there is an issue with the DEF Adblue system.
-If DEF level is not monitored and runs out, or Nox sensors failure or any other components failure related to DEF/Adblue system fail.
+If the DEF level is not monitored and runs out, Nox sensors fail, or any other components related to the DEF/Adblue system fail.
 Once the countdown is started, it is strongly advised to get your sprinter diagnosed before it gets to the last few remaining start cycles.

 DPF Clogged

-Sprinter’s Diesel Particular Filter (DPF) captures soot from the exhaust, so you do not see black smoke puffing out of the exhaust.
+Sprinter’s Diesel Particular Filter (DPF) captures soot from the exhaust, so you do not see black smoke.
 DPF accumulates soot until it reaches a level to do what is known as regeneration.

 During regeneration, the ECU causes the DPF to reach a very high temperature of around 1,200F, incinerating the soot.
-Keep in mind that ash will build up inside the DPF and not be burned out if incorrect engine oil is used.
+Remember that ash will build up inside the DPF and not be burned out if incorrect engine oil is used.

 The DPF can clog up and restrict exhaust flow.
-If ash content is too high, one option is to force DPF regeneration with SDS Start Scanner manually.
+If the ash content is too high, one option is to manually force DPF regeneration with the SDS Start Scanner.
 If manual regeneration fails, the only option is to replace the DPF.

 Problems that can prevent DPF regeneration include: